-21 Labor Risk Law (No. 24,557).
+18 Labor Risk Law (No. 24,557).

-- If possible, it should be drafted together with the union representatives in order to grant employees representation and facilitate their consent. - It must introduce a preventive program that grants assistance, treatment and rehabilitation according to the company's size. - It is important that the MTEySS is aware of the proceedings, and gives its authorization, and that the employees consent to the policy in order to reduce the risk of possible claims by the employee.
+- It must introduce a preventive program that grants assistance, treatment and rehabilitation according to the company's size. - It is important that the MTEySS is aware of the proceedings, and gives its authorization, and that the employees consent to the policy in order to reduce the risk of possible claims by the employee.